neeraj2473/Demo/README.md

 # Demo
-this is a demo of a git hub learaning
+this is a demo of a git hub learaning.